Rise to Success: Career Highlights of Seth Rollins

 November 2012: Main Roster Debut with The Shield

-In November 2012, Seth Rollins debuted on WWE's main roster as a member of The Shield, alongside Dean Ambrose and Roman Reigns.
+In November 2012, Seth Rollins debuted on the main WWE roster as a member of The Shield, alongside Dean Ambrose and Roman Reigns.

-November 18, 2012: Seth Rollins Main Roster Debut at Survivor Series
+November 18, 2012: Main Roster Debut at Survivor Series

-On November 18, 2012, Seth Rollins debuted on the main roster at the Survivor Series pay-per-view as a heel alongside Dean Ambrose and Roman Reigns, attacking Ryback during the WWE Championship triple threat main event and helping CM Punk retain the title.
-The trio named themselves The Shield and vowed to fight against "injustice."
+On November 18, 2012, Seth Rollins made his main roster debut as a heel at the Survivor Series pay-per-view, along with Dean Ambrose and Roman Reigns, attacking Ryback during the WWE Championship match.

 January 2, 2013: NXT Championship Defense